Sembcorp: Vietnam

 In 1996, the first Vietnam Singapore Industrial Park (VSIP) was established in Binh Duong province in southern Vietnam.
 In 2001, Sembcorp made an investment to develop the Phu My 3 independent power plant.
 In 2005, Sembcorp expanded its presence in southern Vietnam with VSIP Binh Duong II.
 In 2007, Sembcorp began a third VSIP project, VSIP Bac Ninh.
 In 2009, Sembcorp entered a joint venture agreement for its fourth VISP project, VSIP Hai Phong, also an integrated township and industrial park.
 In 2012, Sembcorp signed an agreement for a fifth project in Vietnam, VSIP Quang Ngai, and in 2015, their sixth and seventh VSIPs - VSIP Hai Duong and VSIP Nghe An.
 In 2019, Sembcorp signed a joint venture agreement with Becamex IDC Corporation and VSIP.

 Bangladesh

 In 2019, Sirajganj Unit 4 combined-cycle gas turbine power plant, Sembcorp's first thermal power plant in Bangladesh, commenced full commercial operation.

 Indonesia

 Sembcorp was appointed by the Singapore government in the 1990s to develop its first bilateral special economic zones, the 320-hectare Batamindo Industrial Park, on the Riau Island of Batam, and the 270-hectare Bintan Industrial Estate, on Bintan Island.
 Sembcorp is now developing the Kendal Industrial Park in Central Java.

+Australia

+In December 2025, it was announced Sembcorp would acquire Australian energy company Alinta Energy from Hong Kong-based Chow Tai Fook Enterprises for an enterprise value of A$6.5 billion.
+The acquisition expands Sembcorp's footprint in Australia and aligns with its strategy to increase global renewable energy capacity to 25 GW by 2028.